cbcrg/tcoffee/docs/tcoffee_manual.rst

-Scanning Phylogenetic Trees
+Scanning phylogenetic trees
 ===========================
-It is possible to scan an alignment and locally measure the similarity between an estimated local tree and some reference tree provided from an external source (or computed on the fly).
-The following command:
+It is possible to scan an alignment and locally measure the similarity between an estimated local tree and some reference tree provided from an external source (or computed on the fly) using the following command:

 ::